ITR Form Selection Master Guide for AY 2026-27

 |---|---|

-| ITR-1 | Resident individual, within eligible income limits, with salary or pension, house property, other sources, agricultural income within the limit, and eligible limited section 112A LTCG where allowed. |
+| ITR-1 | Resident individual with salary or pension, house property, other sources, agricultural income within the limit, and eligible limited section 112A LTCG where allowed.
+Subject to income limits and exclusions. |

-| ITR-2 | Individual or HUF without business or profession income, but with facts such as capital gains, foreign assets, multiple income categories, or ITR-1 exclusions. |
+| ITR-2 | Individual or HUF without business or profession income, but with capital gains, foreign assets, multiple income categories, or other ITR-1 disqualifiers. |

-| ITR-3 | Individual or HUF with business or profession income, including many trading, F&O, freelance, or proprietorship cases. |
+| ITR-3 | Individual or HUF with business or profession income — covers most trading, F&O, freelance, and proprietorship situations. |

-| ITR-4 | Eligible resident individual, HUF, or firm other than LLP using presumptive taxation under applicable sections, subject to form exclusions and limits. |
+| ITR-4 | Eligible resident individual, HUF, or firm (other than LLP) opting for presumptive taxation under applicable sections, subject to form exclusions and limits. |

 Document reconciliation matrix